11 episodes (4 minutes)

 Double-J is a series of surreal comedy shorts about bizarre, likely made-up art forms and the people who practice them.
 It’s good for a few laughs, but the main selling point is the show’s own unique artstyle.
-Character designs are deliberarely amateurish and made to contrast against photographed backgrounds or even actual film material, such as in an episode where the girls visit a real-life workshop for an interview with an employee.
+Character designs are deliberarely amateurish and made to contrast against photographed backgrounds or even actual film material This is best illustrated in an episode where the girls “visit” a real-life workshop for an interview with an employee.

-It’s not as consistently well-written or funny as something like Tenchuu, but it’s usually quite alright and this artstyle adds enough novelty value to be worth seeking out.
+It’s not as consistently well-written or funny as something like Tenchuu, but this artstyle adds enough novelty value to be worth seeking out.
 Especially if you have a fondness for strange humor.

 4 episodes (8 minutes) + 3 OVA episodes (30 minutes)

 This is a peculiar series of independent stories written by BL author Soubi Yamamoto, who is also the director of these anime adaptations of her work.
-The franchise now includes 4 series, 3 of which are singular episodes, with a final one being a series of shorts.
+The franchise now includes four series, three of which are singular episodes, with a final one being a series of shorts.